digitranslab/jumpstart/docs/versioned_docs/version-2.25.0/how-to/run-action-from-runjs.md

 </div>

-This enhanced guide provides a detailed walkthrough of executing various ToolJet actions from RunJS queries.
+This enhanced guide provides a detailed walkthrough of executing various JumpStart actions from RunJS queries.